nogoodatlas/CRUD_Program/README.md

-# Portfolio
+# CRUD Program
-Professional portfolio for my coding work
+Program for class (IT102) connecting SQL database with VB.Net.